Dineshdre/GUVI-INTERNSHIP-CHALLENGE-19/README.md

 The sample user to login is rrksdinesh@gmail.com and password is dinesh99.
 After succefull login the user is redirected to the profile page where he can update the profile details.

+NOTE: Sorry I did some changes to the codes later so the registration is not working properly.